vimeo/psalm/docs/issues.md

 ### MissingClosureParamType

-Emitted when a closure paramter has no type information associated with it
+Emitted when a closure parameter has no type information associated with it

 ```php
 $a = function($a): string {